platformsh/legacy-cli/README.md

-  local:build (build)                       Build the current project locally local:dir (dir)                           Find the local project root local:drush-aliases (drush-aliases)       Find the project's Drush aliases project project:delete                            Delete a project project:get (get)                         Clone a project locally
+  local:build (build)                       Build the current project locally local:dir (dir)                           Find the local project root local:drush-aliases (drush-aliases)       Find the project's Drush aliases mount mount:download                            Download files from a mount, using rsync mount:list (mounts)                       Get a list of mounts mount:upload                              Upload files to a mount, using rsync project project:delete                            Delete a project project:get (get)                         Clone a project locally